Company business cards or personal business cards are a so-called face which can express the personality of a person.

 There are also ways to make it comfortably, but it is also possible to give a strong impression to the opponent or to express mind with this one piece by design etc.

-I believe it is good if it can work like a bridge between customers.
+I believe it is good, when cards work as a bridge between you and your customers.

 Business Card Order Form